falpearx/FreeXDex/README.md

 ### Found a bug?
 It is preferred that _issues_ follow a certain format.
 If you're not familiar with bug reports, please use the [discussions][discussions] tab instead.

-If you believe you found a bug please file an [issue](https://github.com/falpearx/Codex-Key-System-Bypasser/issues), but please fill the issue template.
+If you believe you found a bug please file an [issue][issues], but please fill the issue template.

 ----